-Intel has followed the law, Moore’s Law, that is, to the top spot in manufacturing and selling semiconductors.
+Intel has followed the law -- Moore’s Law, that is -- to the top spot in manufacturing and selling semiconductors.
 Company co-founder Gordon Moore determined in the 1960s that microprocessors would regularly get more powerful, smaller, and less expensive.
 Intel has followed that formula to grab about 80% of the market share for microprocessors that go into desktop and notebook computers, smartphones, tablets, and computer servers.
 The company also makes embedded semiconductors for the industrial, medical, and in-vehicle infotainment markets.
 The company’s technology roadmap calls for releasing a new Core processor and a Xeon processor every two years.
-While most computer makers use Intel processors, PC giants Dell and Hewlett-Packard are the company's largest customers.
+Most computer makers use Intel processors.

 Intel subsidiaries include Shiva Corporation, Chips and Technologies, Intel Technology India, Intel Corporation UK, Intel China, Wind River Systems, McAfee, IM Flash Technologies, and Havok.com.

 Intel's product groups focus on its core architecture and manufacturing operations within specific markets.
 The groups are aligned with the end uses for its products -- PC Client, Data Center, Intel Mobile Communications, Intelligent Systems, Netbook and Tablet, Phone, Non-Volatile Memory (including NAND products), and Software and Services (including McAfee and Wind River Software).

 Intel has more than 150 locations around the globe with assembly and test facilities in Costa Rica, China, Malaysia, and Vietnam.
 Singapore and China generate 21% and 19% of Intel's total sales, respectively.
 The US accounts for 17%.